Contents Overview: 4 stepsPayment data flow① Open S2S access② Vault the card③ Charge via proxy (+ isolation)④ Upgrade to FlowFAQGet support

 Have your chosen channel open a server-side endpoint that can receive raw card data.
 PSPs usually require a PCI attestation first — that attestation is provided by KeepPay, so you need no PCI certification.

-2. ② Open your KeepPay account and project containers
+2. ② Open your KeepPay account and projects

-We provision your tenant, assign vault containers and access per project, and hand you the console.
+We provision your tenant, assign vault space and access per project, and hand you the console.

 3. ③ Capture cards into the vault